rpy2/rpy2/doc/generated_wrapper_rst/notebooks.rst

 ***********************

 `rpy2` is designed to play well with notebooks.
-While the target notebook is jupyter, it used in other notebook systems (some of them are based on `Jupyter`_, or are managed Jupyter notebook systems).
+While the target notebook is jupyter, it is used in other notebook systems (some of them are based on `Jupyter`_, or are managed Jupyter notebook systems).

-For example `Google's Colab`_,
+rpy2 is working, and is sometimes available by default, with `Google's Colab`_,
 `Databricks notebooks`_, `AWS SageMaker`_, `Azure Notebooks`_,
-`Google Cloud AI Platform Notebooks`_, or Coursera Notebooks.
+or `Google Cloud AI Platform Notebooks`_.

 .. _`Jupyter`: https://jupyter.org/
 .. _`Google's Colab`: https://research.google.com/colaboratory/faq.html